stdombek/docs/content/en/docs/ERM/ERM comparisons /_index.md

 * **Title.** The title of each e-resource that is whether in one or the other or both packages, shown in alphabetical order.
 * **Available via.** The name of the platform of the specific e-resource and a link to the e-resource on this platform.
 * **Coverage.** If available, the start date and/or end date of the e-resource.
 Coverage is typically only displayed for e-Journals.
-* **Agreement/Package #1 on MM/DD/YYYY.** The first comparison point with the name of the Package or Agreement and date of the comparison.
+* **Agreement/Package #1 on MM/DD/YYYY.** The first comparison point with the name of the package or agreement and date of the comparison.
 The field will display a check mark circled in green if the comparison point contains the e-resource and an X circled in red if the comparison point does not contain the e-resource.
-* **Agreement/Package #2 on MM/DD/YYYY.** The second comparison point with the name of the Package or Agreement and date of the comparison.
+* **Agreement/Package #2 on MM/DD/YYYY.** The second comparison point with the name of the package or agreement and date of the comparison.
 The field will display a check mark circled in green if the comparison point contains the e-resource and an X circled in red if the comparison point does not contain the e-resource.
 * **Overlap.**
   * **None.** The e-resource does not overlap.
 The title is only found in one of the comparison points.
 No overlap will be displayed in a red color.
   * **Full.** The e-resource overlaps.
 The title including its metadata is found in both comparison points.
 Full overlap will be displayed in a green color.